dcernst/dcernst.github.io/scholarship/academic-writing.md

 ## Blogging

 In addition to the posts that I write for my [personal blog][35], [Angie Hodge][36] and I are coauthors for [Math Ed Matters][37], which is a (roughly) monthly column sponsored by the [Mathematical Association of America][38].
 The column explores topics and current events related to undergraduate mathematics education.
 Posts aim to inspire, provoke deep thought, and provide ideas for the mathematics classroom.
-Our interest in and engagement with IBL color the column&#8217;s content.
+Our interest in and engagement with IBL color the column's content.

 ## Online Interviews